 5. Cutting Back on Screen Time

 While societies and cities continue to become increasingly active, your working hours will steadily follow suit.
 As smartphones make your life more convenient in multiple ways, they come with the cost of never truly switching off, which is becoming more prevalent.
 Studies show that over 50% of the population aged between 20-30 can’t go for a whole week without using their smartphones in bed.
-This is the main reason why poor sleep and low productivity are common amongst individuals in their 20s and 30s.
+This is the main reason why poor sleep and low productivity are common among individuals in their 20s and 30s.